IllusionMods/KK_Plugins/README.md

 - [KK_ClothingUnlocker]
 - [KKS_ClothingUnlocker]

 Allows gender restricted clothing to be used on all characters.
-Also allows you to unlock bras or skirts with any top on a per-character, per-ourfit basis.
+Also allows you to unlock bras or skirts with any top on a per-character, per-outfit basis.
 This setting saves and loads with the character card or coordinate card to ensure compatibility.

 <details><summary>Change Log</summary>
 v1.1 Added clothing unlocking for bras/skirts with any top<br/>